 The Lord’s Supper is one of two ordinances that have been given to the church by God (Matthew 26:26-28, Mark 14:22-24, Luke 22:19-20, 1 Corinthians 11:23-25).
 It is a memorial and celebration of the cross work of Jesus- his death, burial, and resurrection as our substitute, the reality pointed to by the picture of the slain lamb during the original Passover (Exodus 12:21-27).
 It is also a tangible picture of the results of that cross work, that of sinners saved by grace eating together in unity as saints.
-Therefore, we also call this ordinance Communion, and read the Church Covenant each time we observe it together.
+Therefore, we also call this ordinance Communion, and we read a section of the Church Covenant each time we observe it together.

 - There should be more than just one’s own family members gathered to participate.
 Communion is best expressed when members of multiple families, yet part of the church family, are gathered.